 Taking too much vitamin D can result in serious side effects.
-The National Institute of Health (NIH) has set a limit of 100 mcg per day of vitamin D for men and women who are not pregnant or nursing.
+The National Institute of Health (NIH) has set a limit of

 The most common side effect of vitamin D toxicity is a buildup of calcium in your blood, called hypercalcemia.
 Hypercalcelmia can cause nausea and vomiting.
 Taking too much vitamin D over time can result in heart arrhythmias, tissue calcification, kidney stones, and organ damage.

 Vitamin D levels can also be decreased when taking corticosteroid medication.